 Mary Jane weaves hard-wearing floor rugs using wool and jute.
 Each one is unique, with colour contrasts and blends being her speciality.

 She, also weaves small-scale pictorial wall hangings using hand-spun wool and natural dyes.

-“Most of my work has its roots in nature.
-The forms and textures often taking their inspiration from fossils, sea life and the countryside.
-Classic Chinese forms such as baluster vases, Roman and Greek shapes and decoration are also an influence.
+Some of Rob’s work has its roots in nature.
+The forms and textures often taking their inspiration from fossils and sea life.
+Other influences antiquities, classic Chinese forms such as balluster vase, Roman and Greek shapes and decoration.